 Itching can also be related to parasites such as threadworms, insects such as bedbugs, mosquitoes, or lice.
 Fungal infections, such as athlete's foot, can also cause itching between and around the toes.

 Uremic pruritus or renal itch is also called chronic kidney disease associated pruritus (CKD-associated pruritus).
 Uremia refers to a broad syndrome that occurs when the kidneys are severely damaged and cannot filter toxins from the body.

-One of the many symptoms of uremia is itching that is typically worse at night.
-This itching most commonly affects the back, arms, and abdomen.
+With uremia, itching tends to be worse at night.
+It most commonly affects the back, arms, and abdomen.